numalariamodeling/faculty-enrich-2022-examples/README.md

 - Change _exp_name_ to `f'{user}_FE_2022_example_w4'` for week 4
 - Run simulations
-    - While simulations are running, take a look at `analyze_exampleSim_w4.py`, and corresponding EMOD How To's to familiarize yourself with the Analyzer Classes
+    - While simulations are running, you may take a look at `analyze_exampleSim_w4.py`, and corresponding `analyzer_collection.py` to explore the different Analyzer Classes used, no need to understand these in detail!
 - Run the analyzer script `analyze_exampleSim_w4.py` (_remember to change exp_id :)_ )
     - This time, we didn't automatically generate plots!
 Now up to you to generate the plots you need.
-- Inspect `simulation_outputs` and familiarize yourself with the csv files and match them to the analyer+reports used in the simulation
+- Inspect `simulation_outputs` and familiarize yourself with the csv files and match them to the analyzer + reports used in the simulation
-- Run additional simulations and change the reports, for instance the agebins or reporting interval, and edit the analyzer accordingly!
+- Run additional simulations and change the reports, for instance the agebins or reporting interval, and edit the analyzer accordingly (both `analyze_exampleSim_w4.py`, and corresponding `analyzer_collection.py`)!
     - __Change age group__:
         - Add summary report for children under the age of 10 (U10) in your simulation script.
         - In the analyzer script, copy the analyzer _MonthlyPfPRAnalyzerU5_ and replace U5 with U10